mdejongh/atomic_regulons/README.md

 Computing Atomic Regulons
 ===============

-Here we propose a new algorithm for computing ARs, which combines many of the advantages of the existing data-driven approaches, but integrates new evidence types including gene context and functional relationships to more quickly converge on a complete set of biologically meaningful ARs.
+Here we propose a new algorithm for computing Atomic Regulons (ARs), which combines many of the advantages of the existing data-driven approaches, but integrates new evidence types including gene context and functional relationships to more quickly converge on a complete set of biologically meaningful ARs.
 Our algorithm is unique from other approaches in that it begins by constructing draft ARs using a combination of operon predictions and SEED subsystem technology.

-Code to compute Atomic Regulons can be found here: https://github.com/jplfaria/atomic_regulons/blob/master/lib/Bio/KBase/atomic_regulons/atomic_regulonsImpl.pm
+Code to compute ARs can be found here: https://github.com/jplfaria/atomic_regulons/blob/master/lib/Bio/KBase/atomic_regulons/atomic_regulonsImpl.pm

 Test service